SAINT: Service-level Integration Test Generation with Program Analysis and LLM-based Agents: Evaluation

 2pt \textit{Scenario code coverage.} In terms of code coverage, scenario-based test generation does not achieve the same level of performance as individual endpoint testing.
-While scenario-based test generation is well-suited for validating complex, end-to-end use cases, individual endpoint testing remains more effective for maximizing code and operation coverages.
-For the DayTrader application, where both code and operation coverage were particularly low during scenario-based test generation.
-This is largely due to the nature of the application's endpoints—many of which are designed to send pings to various services or perform status checks, making them unsuitable candidates for meaningful scenario construction. \begin{findingbox}{4} {While scenario-based test generation is well-suited for validating complex application use cases, individual endpoint testing is more effective for maximizing code coverage.} \end{findingbox} Another interesting observation is that these scenarios can go beyond the conventional endpoint dependencies.
-For example, in Genome-Nexus, we observed a scenario related to fetching and analyzing cancer hotspot annotations.
-This scenario involves three endpoints that are not directly connected through traditional endpoint relationships.
-However, the endpoints are semantically related through the variant and genome location they reference.
-This indicates that an LLM-based approach can detect functional relationships beyond explicit structural dependencies.
+While scenario-based test generation is well-suited for validating complex, functional use cases, individual endpoint testing is more effective for maximizing code coverage.
+For DayTrader, both code and operation coverage were particularly low during scenario-based test generation.
+This is largely due to the nature of the application's endpoints—many of which are designed to send pings to various services or perform status checks, making them unsuitable candidates for meaningful scenario construction. \begin{findingbox}{4} {While scenario-based test generation is well-suited for validating complex application use cases, individual endpoint testing is more effective for maximizing code coverage.} \end{findingbox} Interestingly, some scenarios extend beyond standard endpoint dependencies.
+In Genome-Nexus, for example, we observed a cancer hotspot annotation scenario involving three endpoints that are not structurally connected but are semantically related through shared variant and genome location references.
+This shows that an LLM-based approach can uncover functional links beyond explicit structural dependencies.